 • 1 teaspoon sugar

-• 1 28-oz can diced tomatoes, with juices
+• 28 ounces diced tomatoes, canned, with juices

 • 6 large eggs

-• 2 ounces mozzarella cheese, shredded OR parmesan cheese, grated
+• 2 ounces mozzarella cheese, shredded, or parmesan cheese

 Instructions

-5. Remove the skillet from the heat.
+• Remove the skillet from the burner.
 Using a spoon, make 6 wells/indentations in the sauce.
 Carefully crack an egg into each well, then spoon a bit of the sauce over each of the egg whites.
 Be careful not to disturb the yolks.

-6. Sprinkle the eggs with the remaining ¼ teaspoon salt, then sprinkle the mozzarella cheese around the eggs.
+• Sprinkle the eggs with the remaining salt, then sprinkle the mozzarella cheese around the eggs.
 Return the skillet to the stove over low heat and cover with a lid.

-9. Remove the pan from the oven and sprinkle the basil over top.
+• Remove the pan from the oven and garnish with the fresh herbs.
 Serve hot with bread.